 Key Management of the Group are also classed as related parties.
-Key Management are considered to be senior officers (as defined in the Remuneration Report) and other persons having the authority and responsibility for planning, directing and controlling the activities of the Group, including the oversight of these activities.
+Key Management are considered to be senior officers (as defined in the Remuneration Report) and other persons having the authority and responsibility for planning, directing and controlling the activities of CCNY, including the oversight of these activities.

-Remuneration of Key Management is disclosed in the Group Remuneration Report.
+Remuneration of Key Management is disclosed in Note 3.

 Up to 22 November 2012, members of the Authority had control over CCNY's financial and operating policies.
-Members' allowances are disclosed in the Group Remuneration Report.
+Members' allowances are disclosed in the Group Accounts - Note 11.

-During the period up to 22 November 2012 accommodation and meeting facilities to the value of £nil were provided by a company controlled by one Member of the former Police Authority.
+During the period up to 22 November 2012 accommodation and meeting facilities to the value of £nil (2011/12 £7k) were provided by a company controlled by one Member of the former Police Authority.

 Senior police officers are members of the Association of Chief Police Officers (ACPO) and engage with ACPO on force business.
-During 2012/13 CCNY incurred subscriptions and other costs of £26k.
-NYPCC received £56k from ACPO in relation to reimbursement of costs of officers seconded to ACPO.
+During 2012/13 CCNY incurred subscriptions and other costs of £26k (2011/12 £42k).
+NYPCC received £56k (2011/12 £93k) from ACPO in relation to reimbursement of costs of officers seconded to ACPO.

-In the period up to 22 November 2012, CCNY paid rental and service costs of £nil to an organisation in which a former member of the Authority was employed.
+In the period up to 22 November 2012, CCNY paid rental and service costs of £nil (2011/12 £6k) to an organisation in which a former member of the Authority was employed.

-CCNY purchased and received services to a value of £52k from, and provided services to the value of £35k to, organisations in which members (up to 22 November 2012) or senior officers had positions on the governing body.
+CCNY purchased and received services to a value of £52k (2011/12 £55k) from, and provided services to the value of £35k (2011/12 £43k), to organisations in which members (up to 22 November 2012) or senior officers had positions on the governing body.
 In all instances transactions were made with proper consideration of declaration of interest.
 The relevant members or senior officers did not take part in any discussion or decision in relation to the transactions.
 Where appropriate, details of these transactions are recorded in the Register of Members interests.